widelands/widelands/doc/sphinx/source/wlrichtext.rst

 The Widelands Rich Text System
 ==============================

-All texts that can be displayed to the user can be marked up to be layouted and nicely formatted.
+All texts that can be displayed to the user can be marked up to be laid out and nicely formatted.
 This allows for changing of font sizes, weights, colors and for the embedding of images.
 This documents how to format a string to be recognized as rich text and which attributes are understood.